Back to blog

 We have seen these five mistakes across dozens of ISVs adding AI to their products.
 Each one is avoidable if you know to look for it.

-"Ask me anything."
+1. Shipping a generic chatbot.
+“Ask me anything.”
 Users do not know what to ask.
-They try one vague question, get one vague answer, and never come back.
 Adoption flatlines at 5%.
-The board concludes "AI does not work for our product."
-It does work.
-A chatbot without methodology does not.
+A chatbot without methodology does not work.

-6 months of context management, guardrails, multi-tenant isolation, streaming, audit logging, and session persistence.
-Meanwhile, your competitor shipped their AI feature using a platform and is iterating on the methodology.
-You are debugging context window compaction.
-The infrastructure is table stakes, not a differentiator.
+2. Building the infrastructure yourself.
+6 months of context management, guardrails, multi-tenant isolation, streaming, audit logging.
+Meanwhile, your competitor shipped using a platform and is iterating on methodology.

-Risk scores, SLA calculations, anomaly detection, compliance checks.
+3. Letting the AI compute domain logic.
+Risk scores, SLA calculations, anomaly detection.
 These belong in your backend.
 The AI reads results and explains them.
 It does not produce them.

-When the LLM calculates a risk score, it will be plausible and wrong.
-Your scoring engine is deterministic.
-The LLM is not.
+4. Skipping the methodology.
 Connecting the API without writing a skill.
 The agent has access to everything but knows nothing about what matters.
-It can query every endpoint but has no opinion about what the data means.
 Skills are the methodology.
 Without them, you have an API proxy with a chat interface.

 The knowledge base advantage